Connect Funraise and Salesforce for a powerful fundraising data solution.

 Inside Funraise

-Next, connect the new Salesforce App with your Funraise account.
+Now, you'll connect your Funraise Connect App with your Funraise account.

-2. On the Salesforce integrations card, click on the actions menu > Edit.
+2. Find the Salesforce integration card > click the actions menu > Edit

-5. Enter your Client Secret from the Salesforce Connected App in the Client Secret field.
+5. Enter your Consumer Secret from the Salesforce Connected App in the Client Secret field

-7. You'll receive a confirmation message saying, “Salesforce Successfully Connected”, at which point you can close the pop-up window.
+8. When you receive a confirmation message saying, “Salesforce Successfully Connected”, you can close the pop-up window.
+Setup is complete!

 🌈 Sync Everything

-Although you can deactivate specific Objects from syncing from the Funraise integration settings, we suggest syncing everything at this time unless you have a nonstandard or unique Salesforce configuration.
+Although you can deactivate specific objects from syncing, we suggest syncing everything at this time unless you have a nonstandard or unique Salesforce configuration.

-Testing your setup is easy.
+Next, we recommend testing your integration connection.
 If you are able to duplicate the expected results below, your initial setup is working properly.
-You can continue to further customize and build Page Layouts at this time.

 Test

-1. In Funraise: From Transactions, click New Transaction.
+1. In Funraise, create a new Transaction: Navigate to Transactions > click New Transaction.
 Enter a test Supporter and test Transaction data.
-Click SAVE.
+Click Save

 Field Mappings

-During setup in Salesforce, you’ll be prompted to map fields to the Contact and Opportunity records.
-After setup, field mappings can be edited from the Funraise Setup Salesforce tab.
+During setup in Salesforce, you’ll be prompted to map Funraise fields to the Contact and Opportunity.
+You can also edit field mappings at any time from the Setup tab in the Funraise App.

-Customize field mapping to meet your own database strategy.
-Below are our suggested mappings.
+Customize your Contact and Opportunity field mapping to meet your own database strategy.
 Sync as few or as many fields as you need.

 Funraise Supporter data can be mapped to the Salesforce Contact record.